Updated: Apr 4

 For example, if your child refuses to eat or is struggling with other ED behaviors, it is helpful for you to state that you will not negotiate with the eating disorder.
 If your child is not able to eat or meet other goals, state that the illness is getting worse and the child needs to rest, no tv, games, etc., in order to conserve their energy.
 There are no evening activities until they are well enough to nourish their body and meet other goals to defeat the illness.

 Model Healthy Coping Skills

-Your child is looking to you to model how they can manage the stress, fear and other emotions they are experiencing.
-Engage in self care, demonstrate your personal boundaries, model effective emotional self regulation, demonstrate patience and respect.
+Your child is looking to you to model how they can manage the stress, fear, and other emotions they are experiencing.
+Engage in self-care, demonstrate your personal boundaries, model effective emotional self-regulation, and demonstrate patience and respect.

 White Pine Center offers parents sessions to manage stress and learn customized techniques to support their child's recovery while continuing to meet the needs of other family members, and how to recognize relapse indicators.